-3.7.1 The Executive Director, in consultation with the Director of Services and HR Manager, shall establish a fair, clear and efficient process for processing, assessing and responding to applications.

-3.7.2 All applications received through all means shall be recorded and entered into a simple register stating the position applied, name of the applicant, date received and whether all application requirements have been fulfilled.
+- 3.7.1 The Executive Director, in consultation with the Director of Services and HR Manager, shall establish a fair, clear and efficient process for processing, assessing and responding to applications. - 3.7.2 All applications received through all means shall be recorded and entered into a simple register stating the position applied, name of the applicant, date received and whether all application requirements have been fulfilled.
 This shall apply regardless of whether the process is managed by Twaweza or by a third party on behalf of Twaweza.
-The register may be electronic and automated.

-3.7.3 As soon as it is practicable, the management shall transition to making its application process fully online so as to enable efficient processing, greater responsiveness, easier tracking, transparency and fairness.
+The register may be electronic and automated. - 3.7.3 As soon as it is practicable, the management shall transition to making its application process fully online so as to enable efficient processing, greater responsiveness, easier tracking, transparency and fairness. - 3.7.4 Where managed by Twaweza, the key steps of the process shall include:

-Action Purpose Responsible Maximum Time 1 Receive applications and record in register (process to be automated in future) To ensure no application is misplaced, allow tracking Officer responsible for HR As received, completed within two working days of the application deadline
+Action Purpose Responsible MaximumTime 1 Receive applications and record in register (process to be automated in future) To ensure no application is misplaced, allow tracking Officer responsible for HR As received, completed within two working days of the application deadline